-Is Air Fried Food Good for Fatty Liver?
+Is Air Fried Food Good for Fatty Liver Disease?
 [Answered]

-Air fryers are great for fatty liver cooking.
-The food will taste almost like the deep fried one does, but it will have some 70% fewer calories and way less fat that fried food would.
+Air fryers are great for those diagnosed with fatty liver disease.
+Air fried food will taste almost like deep fried, but it will have up to 70% fewer calories and way less fat that fried food would.
 This is what makes air fried food great for the fatty liver!

-Do you know how to properly cook your food in an air fryer?
+How to properly cook your food in an air fryer (for Fatty Liver Disease)

 air frying potatoes